Getting your Trinity Audio player ready...

 A bit of nervousness clipped my words.

-Hellie looked off into space, not making eye contact, similar to a guilty child who had raided the cookie jar and held cookies behind their back.
+Hellie looked off into space, avoiding eye contact, similar to a guilty child who had raided the cookie jar and held cookies behind their back.

 “Omg, call it off.”

-She dropped her head, immediately popping it back up, grinning, tongue out.
+She dropped her head, and after a few seconds, popped it back up, grinning, tongue out.

 I got the sense that it was fixed.